awsdocs/aws-doc-sdk-examples/dotnetv3/Glacier/README.md

 * [DescribeVaultExample](DescribeVaultExample/) - Describe an Amazon S3 Glacier vault.
 * [DownloadArchiveHighLevelExample](DownloadArchiveHighLevelExample/) - Download an Amazon S3 Glacier archive by using the high level API.
 * [ListJobsExample](ListJobsExample/) - List information about current Amazon S3 Glacier jobs.
-* [ListTagsForVaultExample](ListTagsForVaultExample/) - List the tags that are associated with an Amazon S3 Glacier vault.
+* [ListTagsForVaultExample](ListTagsForVaultExample/) - List tags for an Amazon S3 Glacier vault.
 * [ListVaultsExample](ListVaultsExample/) - List the Amazon S3 Glacier vaults for an AWS Region.
-* [UploadArchiveHighLevelExample](UploadArchiveHighLevelExample/) - Upload an Amazon S3 Glacier archive by using using the high level API.
+* [UploadArchiveHighLevelExample](UploadArchiveHighLevelExample/) - Upload an Amazon S3 Glacier archive by using the high level API.

 ## Run the examples